Grenada and St Vincent and the Grenadines

 Limited space, geographic isolation, scarce freshwater supplies and significant dependence on tourism and fisheries represent real challenges to these island nations.

-This project helps to realize various aspects of Grenada’s Strategic Plan to integrate approaches for ecosystem-based adaptation while complementing on-going initiatives led by GIZ and others.
+The Resilient Islands project team will work with partners to help realize various aspects of the Strategic Plan’s integrated approaches for ecosystem-based adaptation while complementing on-going initiatives.